rybaier/LOTR-TT-React-API/pseudo.md

 - changed my pseudo to a md file from a js file based on sound advice was still doing pseudo out of habit because i liked the green color of the text while thinking however now that it's in a markdown it looks a lot nicer. so I must continue with this method moving forward.
 - Perhaps a button that displays all the movie data instead of just random in the future
 - random search component removed, single button with in it moved to individual pages instead
+- copied component pages with building comments in them, then refractored all components except for quotes. which is where my main stretch goal is